roblatour/certifiable/README.md

 ```cpp
 certifiable github.com -c
 ```
-the following resposne is returned
+the following response is returned
 ```cpp
 C++ certificate code for github.com:443 copied to the clipboard
 ```